Chlorella - The vital algae

 More and more people suffer from chronic stress.
 The consequences can be serious for the body.
 A stomach ulcer can develop under constant stress.

 With a gastric ulcer, there is a deep injury to the stomach lining.
-Patients with a gastric ulcer suffer from anorexia, nausea and vomiting.
-Chronic blood loss can also lead to anemia.
+Patients with a gastric ulcer suffer from anorexia, nausea, and vomiting.
+Chronic blood loss can also lead to anaemia.
 At worst, the ulcer breaks through and creates a life-threatening peritonitis (inflammation of the peritoneum).

 Tamaka et al. found that taking chlorella vulgaris can counteract the development of stress-related ulcers in the stomach lining.
 This preventive effect is presumably based on the positive influence on the intestinal-brain axis and the protection of the gastric mucosa.